There are a number of different air conditioner compressor types found in an array of air conditioning systems from varying HVAC brands on the market.

 Certain manufacturers will make use of dissimilar compressors depending on their own specifications, and each compressor will function uniquely mechanically.

 That said, any air conditioner compressor utilized within an air conditioning system is designed to serve the same underlying purpose.

 A compressor is the heart and lungs of the operation within an AC system, and without a compressor functioning correctly, you’ll be receiving nothing but a whole lot of unpleasant warm air from your AC.

 So, let’s uncover some key functional facts about an air conditioner compressor, and precisely why they are regarded as such an essential component in every HVAC system.

 How Does an AC Compressor Work?

 In short, a compressor’s sole function within an air conditioning system is to circulate refrigerant throughout the refrigeration circuit.

 The compressor does this by compressing the refrigerant into a high-pressure vapor to which discharges the compressor at roughly 400 psi (on 410A refrigerant).

-This liquid travels further through the refrigeration circuit before entering a refrigerant control device, which is typically either a Thermostatic Expansion Valve (TX valve).
-The TX valve regulates the refrigerant flow into the evaporator, and due to the reduction in pressure via the TX valve, the refrigeration again changes state into a low-pressure vapor.
+This liquid travels further through the refrigeration circuit before entering a refrigerant control device, which is typically either a Thermostatic Expansion Valve (TX valve) or a capillary tube device.

-This low-pressure vapor then returns into the compressor via the suction port and the process repeats.
+This low-pressure vapor then returns to the compressor via the suction port, and the process repeats.
 As you can imagine, there is an enormous amount of heat generated from the compressor throughout this procedure.